enketo/enketo-core/README.md

 # Enketo Core

+> [!IMPORTANT]
+> This repository was archived on November 28th, 2023.
+Enketo Core is now maintained in a monorepo: https://github.com/enketo/enketo
+>
+> All issues including closed ones have been moved to that repository.

 The engine that powers [Enketo Express](https://github.com/enketo/enketo-express) and various third party tools including [this selection](https://enketo.org/about/adoption/).

 Enketo's form engine is compatible with tools in the ODK ecosystem and complies with its [XForms specification](https://getodk.github.io/xforms-spec/) though not all features in that specification have been implemented yet.